Part 6: Defending Against NaN Without Defensive Programming Hell

 Third-party libraries: when NaN arrives by mail

-Sometimes NaN isn’t born in your code.
-It is delivered.
+Not every NaN is born in your own code.
+Some of them are delivered.

 double result = Math.sqrt(userInput);